 *Periodically ensuring the visitation plan still works

 There’s a lot to do to get ready for mediation.
 Don’t let it intimidate you.
-It’s important that you have the necessary information and keep an open mind to make the most of the opportunity for resolution.
-Should you choose to pursue the divorce mediation route, an expert mediator can help facilitate your divorce proceedings.
+You must have the necessary information and keep an open mind to make the most of the opportunity for resolution.
+If you choose to pursue the divorce mediation route, an expert divorce mediator can help facilitate your successful divorce mediation proceedings.
 If you’d like to learn more about filing for divorce in California specifically, please see: How to File for Divorce in California.